awslabs/sbt-aws/API.md

 public addTargetToEvent(eventType: DetailType, target: IRuleTarget): void
 ```

+Adds an IRuleTarget to an event.

 ###### `eventType`<sup>Required</sup> <a name="eventType" id="@cdklabs/sbt-aws.EventManager.addTargetToEvent.parameter.eventType"></a>

 - *Type:* <a href="#@cdklabs/sbt-aws.DetailType">DetailType</a>

+The name of the event to add a target to.

 ---

 ###### `target`<sup>Required</sup> <a name="target" id="@cdklabs/sbt-aws.EventManager.addTargetToEvent.parameter.target"></a>

 - *Type:* aws-cdk-lib.aws_events.IRuleTarget

+The target that will be added to the event.

 ---